holadepo/docs/astro/install-aws.md

 This is where you'll find instructions for completing the Astro installation process, including prerequisites and the steps required for our team to provision resources in your network.

-At a high-level, we'll ask that you come prepared with a new AWS account.
-From there, you can expect to:
+To install Astro on AWS, you'll complete the following tasks:
 - Create an account on Astro.
 - Share AWS account information with our team.
 - Create a cross-account IAM role that Astro can assume within your new AWS account.

 Astronomer will then create a cluster within your AWS account that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
-If you'd like to support more than 1 Astro cluster, [contact Astronomer support](https://cloud.astronomer.io/support).
+If you'd like to support more than 1 Astro cluster, contact [Astronomer support](https://cloud.astronomer.io/support).

 For a complete list of the AWS resources that our team will provision in your AWS account, see [Resource usage](resource-reference-aws.md).

 ## Prerequisites

-Before completing this setup, make sure that you have:

 - A dedicated AWS account with minimum EC2 service quotas.
 - An AWS IAM user with the following permissions: